BMC A-series engine: OHC version

-Twin cylinder A-series
+Twin-cylinder A-series

-Under the code ADO11, a 474cc twin cylinder with a single H2 SU carburetor based on the 948cc unit was built with the intention to be used in ADO15 (Mini) with an in-sump gearbox.
-In May 1957, the engine was tested in one Austin A35, alongside a 20 hp 500cc air-cooled later 670cc water-cooled 2-cylinder two-stroke engine developed by Dr Joe Ehrlich of EMC Motorcycles that was tested in one Austin A30 before being used in an experimental Austin A30 based prototype with weight reduced to 584 kg (by way of a special lightweight body in steel that was a couple of gauges lighter than normal with altered panels to keep weight at a minimum) known as the Austin A20 or the "Lightweight Austin 7".
+Under the code ADO11, a 474cc twin-cylinder engine with a single H2 SU carburetor, based on the 948cc unit, was built with the intention to be used in the ADO15 (Mini) with an in-sump gearbox.
+In May 1957, the engine was tested in one Austin A35, alongside a 20 hp, 500cc air-cooled, and later 670cc water-cooled, two-cylinder two-stroke engine developed by Dr Joe Ehrlich of EMC Motorcycles that was tested in one Austin A30 before being used in an experimental Austin-A30–based prototype with weight reduced to 584 kg (by way of a special lightweight body in steel that was lighter than normal, with altered panels to keep weight at a minimum) known as the Austin A20 or the "Lightweight Austin 7".

-In 2021 retired racing driver and Bugatti specialist Ivan Dutton rebuilt an example of the 4 stroke engine from an original head and cylinder block and documented the work on Youtube.
-He also has the EMC 2-cylinder two-stroke engine which he plans to return to running condition.
+In 2021 retired racing driver and Bugatti specialist Ivan Dutton rebuilt an example of the four-stroke engine from an original head and cylinder block and documented the work on Youtube.
+He also has the EMC two-cylinder two-stroke engine which he plans to return to running condition.

 Current use

-This engine continues to be improved, it has a very large and wide market, whether in the classic car industry or the racing industry.
-It has a wide OEM manufacturer support.
-Almost every part of the engine is still made, whether in original specification or improved versions, pistons, camshafts, crankshafts, cylinder heads.
-Cylinder heads are available in 8v or 16v, made in aluminium with 5, 7 or 8 ports.
+This engine continues to be improved.
+It has a very large and wide market, whether in the classic car industry or the racing industry.
+It has wide OEM manufacturer support.
+Almost every part of the engine is still made, whether in original specification or improved versions: pistons, camshafts, crankshafts, cylinder heads.
+Cylinder heads are available in eight-valve and sixteen-valve versions, made in aluminium with five, seven or eight ports.
 Additionally over the past few decades it has not been unusual to see the A-Series stretched beyond 1275cc with capacities ranging from as low as 1293cc up to 1479cc, although it is commonly enlarged to 1380cc while retaining its reliability so long it is serviced regularly and well looked after.

-The A series engine is currently used in David Brown Mini Remastered.
+The A-series engine is currently used in David Brown Mini Remastered.
 The engine is totally rebuilt, with new internals to an improved specification.
 The engine used is based in 1275cc MPi version, with larger capacity versions including the 1330cc Monte Carlo as well as the 1380cc and 1450cc Oselli Edition.